Elysius

 Elysius is a fictional character appearing in American comic books published by Marvel Comics.

 Elysius is an artificially created being constructed by the Titanian super computer ISAAC, and possesses some of the superhuman attributes of an Eternal from Titan.
 She became the lover of Mar-Vell, and after his death used his genetic material to impregnate herself with Genis-Vell and Phyla-Vell.

+Publication history

+Elysius debuted in Captain Marvel #59 (Nov.
+1978), and was created by writer Doug Moench and artist Pat Broderick.

 Fictional character biography

-Elysius was created by ISAAC, the sentient computer system of Titan.
-She serves as ISAAC's lieutenant, and aided ISAAC in its conquest of Titan.
+Elysius was created by ISAAC, the sentient computer system of Titan, after it was corrupted by Thanos.
+She serves as ISAAC's lieutenant and aided it in conquering Titan.

-She later aided Captain Mar-Vell, and Drax the Destroyer against ISAAC, Stellarax, Lord Gaea, and Chaos.
+She later aided Captain Mar-Vell and Drax the Destroyer against ISAAC, Stellarax, Lord Gaea, and Chaos.
 She then began her romance with Mar-Vell.
 She returned to Earth with Mar-Vell and Rick Jones.

-She later accompanied Mar-Vell to Denver to visit Rick Jones.
-She accompanied Betty Ross, Rick Jones, and Fred Sloan to Gamma Base in search of Mar-Vell and the Hulk.
+Elysius later accompanied Mar-Vell to Denver to visit Rick Jones.
+She accompanied Betty Ross, Rick, and Fred Sloan to Gamma Base in search of Mar-Vell and the Hulk.
 She departed Gamma Base with Mar-Vell.

 Some time later, Elysius attended the death-watch of Captain Mar-Vell.

-Later, she remained on Titan when Starfox departed for Earth to join the Avengers.